Human health

 Protein as the cornerstone of a nourishing diet

 High-income countries have greater access to animal source proteins compared to low- and middle-income countries, but this does not guarantee adequacy.
 The overall protein levels in the West are considered high, exceeding what is recommended.
 However, these recommendations may be too low and not universally optimal for all population groups.
-Moreover, the claim that high protein intake may harm bone and kidney health is disputed, emphasizing a remarkable evolutionary adaptation to elevated protein levels.
+Moreover, the claim that high protein intake may harm bone and kidney health is disputed, emphasizing a remarkable evolutionary adaptation to elevated protein levels in modern humans.

 Recommendations may be too low for many